HutechCJ/ProfioApp/README.md

 		<b><a href="https://www.docker.com/" target="_blank">Docker (Kubernetes 	Enabled)</a></b> - Docker is an open platform for developing, shipping, 	and running applications.
 	</li>
 	<li align="justify">
-		<b><a href="https://docs.microsoft.com/en-us/windows/wsl/install-win10" 	target="_blank">WSL 2</a></b> - WSL 2 is a new version of the architecture 	that powers the Windows Subsystem for Linux to run ELF64 Linux binaries on 	Windows.
+		<b><a href="https://docs.microsoft.com/en-us/windows/wsl/install-win10" 	target="_blank">WSL 2 - Ubuntu OS</a></b> - WSL 2 is a new version of the architecture 	that powers the Windows Subsystem for Linux to run ELF64 Linux binaries on 	Windows.
 	</li>
 </ul>